BG3-Community-Library-Team/bg3-community/Tutorials/Visual/clothPhysics.md

 ![Screenshot 2025 05 25 133944](https://tinypic.host/images/2025/05/25/Screenshot-2025-05-25-133944.png)
 - Some tips to help:
 	- Toggle isolating your mesh by pressing the `/` key
-	- If your mesh is symmetrical, turn on **axis symmetry** before you begin sculpting
+	- If your mesh is symmetrical, turn on **x-axis symmetry** before you begin sculpting
 	- Use the keys `[` and `]` to change the size of your brush

 Check to make sure the body isn't clipping through the cloth.
 It is okay if the original mesh clips through.